 That year while working on an agricultural service project, Elizabeth met a farmer who was growing heirloom wheat—wheat which, seemingly by magic, even gluten-sensitive people could eat with abandon.
 The problem for most people wasn’t actually wheat or gluten but rather industrial processing, which strips grains of their nutrients and divorces bread from traditional sourdough fermentation, which makes wheat more digestible.
 The problem was equally compelling to her from a theological point of view: the supply chain behind most communion loaves hardly reflects care for creation.
 Thus began Elizabeth’s 8-year deep dive into the science and spirituality of wheat, and thus began Honoré Farm and Mill.

 Honoré is a nonprofit that integrates spiritual care, climate action, and heirloom grain stewardship.
-In practice, their work is multifaceted: Honoré grows, mills, and sells Red Fife and Sonora wheat (and incredible shortbread cookies, which we sell at SHED), hosts sourdough classes and educational workshops, and runs a flour and communion wafer CSA for churches.
+In practice, their work is multifaceted: Honoré grows, mills, and sells Red Fife and Sonora wheat (and incredible shortbread cookies!), hosts sourdough classes and educational workshops, and runs a flour and communion wafer CSA for churches.
 In 2016 they crowdfunded a mobile stone mill to travel to schools, churches, synagogues, and markets.

 The mobile mill was Honoré’s answer to what Elizabeth sees as the biggest barrier to thriving grain economies: lack of infrastructure.
-There used to be more than 20,000 stone mills around the country, but now that industrial agriculture is the status quo there are just a small handful (we’re lucky to lay claim to one at SHED).
+There used to be more than 20,000 stone mills around the country, but now that industrial agriculture is the status quo there are just a small handful.
 In fact, when Elizabeth first started working on heirloom grain issues she had to drive to Ukiah to find fresh flour.
 Most people don’t think of flour as perishable, but the difference between fresh-milled and conventional flour in terms of both flavor and nutrition is astonishing.
 To a grain-lover like Elizabeth, “it was like if you had to drive 200 miles whenever you wanted a good cup of coffee.”

 Thankfully, Honore’s community saw the value in getting a little closer to their daily bread.
 Their kickstarter campaign reached 125% funding, and the mobile mill was able to take its first major trip in June, to the Episcopal General Convention in Austin.
 It’s also the centerpiece of Honoré’s “Wheat Wednesdays” educational program at underserved local schools.
 Their next project is a conference in May of 2019, which will gather farmers, millers, bakers, and church members together to build community through workshops, panels, and a planting day.
 (In a bit of spiritual kismet, the Growers Guild Conference will be held at the very retreat center where that fateful 2003 communion took place.)
 They’re also searching for land to create a home base for Honoré, which has been loosely based in and around Marin County thus far.
 Elizabeth envisions an educational farm for land-based healing ministry—simply touching organic matter is good for us, Elizabeth points out.